 London Has Fallen is yet another action thriller about a group that takes down the whole world, and one man taking down that incredible group within a day.

 London has Fallen Synopsis

-During the funeral of the UK Prime Minister in London, arms dealer and terrorist Aamir Barkawi launches a coordinated attack and succeeds in killing several world leader.
-US President Benjamin Asher manages to escape with Secret Service Agent Mike Banning, but before he could go into hiding, is captured by Barkawi’s many agents in the city.
+During the funeral of the British Prime Minister in London, arms dealer and terrorist Aamir Barkawi launches a coordinated attack and succeeds in killing several world leader.
+US President Benjamin Asher manages to escape with Secret Service Agent Mike Banning, but before he could go into hiding, he is captured by Barkawi’s many agents in the city.
 It is then up to Banning and the MI5 to rescue the president before he is executed over the Internet.

 Check out my other snappy movie reviews!